Informal care and employment in Upper Austria

 BACKGROUND

-Informal caregiving is an important part of the long-term care system in Upper Austria.
-Unequal availability of services, staff shortages, co-payments for professional care and societal expectations can lead to informal carers providing care despite negative effects on their own wellbeing.
+Informal caregiving is an important part of the long-term care system in Upper Austria and beyond.
+Unequal availability of services, staff shortages, co-payments for professional care and societal expectations can lead to informal carers providing care despite negative effects on their own wellbeing and employment situation.

 AIMS

-The expected outcome is a better understanding of the challenges that informal carers face in combining care and employment.
-This provides a foundation for the development of support measures for informal carers who are in employment.
+The expected outcome of this study was to identify the challenges that informal carers face in combining care and employment as a foundation for the further development of appropriate support measures for this specific group of carers.

 METHODS